Airea D. Matthews: Awards and honors

 In January 2022, Matthews was chosen as the sixth Poet Laureate of Philadelphia for the 2022–2023 term.

 Matthews was awarded a fellowship from the Pew Center for Arts and Heritage in 2020.

 In 2016, she won the Yale Younger Poet award, the Rona Jaffe Foundation Writers' Award, and the Louis Untermeyer Scholarship in Poetry from the 2016 Bread Loaf Writers’ Conference.
+In 2017, she was a James Merrill House fellow.

+In 2024 she received a PEN Oakland – Josephine Miles Award for Bread and Circus.